 - Salad Greens, such as leaf lettuce, arugula, endive, cress, and radicchio (3 hours or more)

 - Bok Choi (2 hours or more)

-- Kitchen herbs (chives, cilantro, garlic chives, golden marjoram, lemon balm, mint, oregano, thyme, and parsley) 3 hrs or more
+- Herbs (chives, cilantro, garlic chives, golden marjoram, lemon balm, mint, oregano, thyme, and parsley) 3 hrs or more

 - Broccoli (I've heard anywhere from 4-8hrs of sun is needed, so I'm guessing at least 5 hrs should be sufficient.